voaidesr/QR/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```
 ### Running Prerequisites
+> [!IMPORTANT]
-Before running the project, ensure you have the following installed:
+> Before running the project, ensure you have the following installed:
-- Python 3.8 or higher
+> - Python 3.8 or higher
-- Poetry (see installation guide above)
+> - Poetry (see installation guide above)

 Navigate to the project directory and install the required dependencies:
 ```bash